xsub/os-checker/README.md

 MIT License

 ## Overview
 The `os_checker` library offers a Python decorator to conditionally execute functions based on the underlying operating system and its version.
-It supports specifying supported systems and versions through a YAML configuration file.
+It provides an interface for specifying supported systems and versions through a YAML configuration file.

 ## Features
 - Utilizes `/etc/os-release` for accurate OS information.
 - Fallbacks to Python `distro` library or `uname` if `/etc/os-release` is unavailable.
+- Supports YAML configuration for defining supported OS versions.
 - Customizable success and failure messages.
+- Built-in caching for repeated checks.

 ## Requirements
 - Python 3.x